cilium/cilium/Documentation/bpf.rst

 Projects using BPF
 ------------------

-The following list includes open source projects making use of BPF:
+The following list includes some open source projects making use of BPF:

 - BCC - tools for BPF-based Linux IO analysis, networking, monitoring, and more (https://github.com/iovisor/bcc)